Soopro/peon/README.md

 ## -s: Server

-`peon` -s [port] or just `peon`
+`peon` [-s port]  [--dir dir] or just `peon`

-if you got coffee jade or less, will automaticly start with harp.

-`peon` -s --harp, start server with harp directly.
+`-s port`: server port. default is 9527
+`--dir dir`: folder you want start as server host. must be sub of current working dir.

 `peon` -s --http, start server with simplehttp directly.
+`peon` -s --harp, start server with harp directly (no recommand, but you can do that if you need).
 Please make sure you have node npm harp kind stuff ...

 ## -t : Transport